Go to the Students section

 For more information, please consult the Student Conduct Regulations in full.

-Conduct Officers should consult the Conduct Officers' Handbook or speak to the Student Investigation and Resolution Team for guidance.
+Conduct Officers should speak to the Student Investigation and Resolution Team for guidance.